Banco Itaú Chile Files Material Event Notice announcing the Placement of Bonds in the local market

-/EIN News/ -- SANTIAGO, Chile, April 11, 2023 (GLOBE NEWSWIRE) -- BANCO ITAÚ CHILE (NYSE: ITCB; SSE: ITAUCORP) announced that it filed today a Material Event Notice with the Chilean Commission for the Financial Market reporting that on this date, the settlement and placement of Banco Itaú Chile dematerialized and bearer bonds in the local market, charged to the Line of Bonds registered in the Securities Registry of the CMF, under No. 3/2022.
+SANTIAGO, Chile, April 11, 2023 (GLOBE NEWSWIRE) -- BANCO ITAÚ CHILE ITCBITAUCORP)) announced that it filed today a Material Event Notice with the Chilean Commission for the Financial Market reporting that on this date, the settlement and placement of Banco Itaú Chile dematerialized and bearer bonds in the local market, charged to the Line of Bonds registered in the Securities Registry of the CMF, under No. 3/2022.

 The specific conditions of placement were as follows: